The UI/UX design world has gradually come to be dominated by guidelines and aesthetics belonging to companies like Apple or Google.

 This doesn't mean we should all go make extremely disfunctional designs for the sake of difference and experimentation, but it means that there is another way besides the one we've been abusing lately.

-UX is not a style or visual language - it's a discipline that interprets qualitative and quantitative data in order to optimize design decisions, but it doesn't tell you which shapes, colors or fonts to use.
+UX design is not a style or visual language - it's a discipline that interprets qualitative and quantitative data in order to optimize design decisions, but it doesn't tell you which shapes, colors, or fonts to use.

 Let go of your safe zones because the current tendency tells us they won't be safe for very much longer.